 The ATO has turned its focus to work related travel expenses and is pursuing certain claims in court.

-Large work-related claims often pique the interest of the ATO and in this case, the ATO audited the taxpayer’s returns, then made amendments to take into account allowances the taxpayer received from his employer for travel but had not declared as income.
+Large work-related tax deduction claims often pique the interest of the ATO and in this case, the ATO audited the taxpayer’s returns, then made amendments to take into account allowances the taxpayer received from his employer for travel but had not declared as income.
 The taxpayer responded by lodging an amended return, increasing his claim to $33,503 in the first year (later reducing it back to $26,235).
 The ATO responded by initiating a specific audit of his work related travel expenses across both years.
 The result was that the taxpayer’s claims for work-related travel were reduced to $0 for both years and he was slapped with shortfall penalties totalling just under $8,000.

 At this stage you are probably wondering why you would bait the ATO, particularly when the documentation supporting your claims was inconsistent.
 But, the taxpayer objected to the ATO’s decision, which launched a further investigation.
 This time the ATO conceded on some claims.
 Despite this, the taxpayer brought his case before the AAT.